Hermogenes of Tarsus: Life and work

+Among these works, the progymnasmata, the work on invention and On the Method of Forcefulness are considered to be spurious.

-In On Types of Style, Hermogenes identifies seven, rather than the traditional three—high, medium and low—elements of style.
+In On Types of Style, Hermogenes identifies seven elements of style, rather than the traditional three (high, medium and low).
 First is clarity, because of its importance.
 Clarity is subdivided into purity, which is sentence-level clarity, and distinctness, which is about overall organization.
 The next category, grandeur is subdivided into six parts, but generally clumped into four sections: solemnity and brilliance are the first section and are very similar.
 Solemnity is using short, abstract statements about elevated topics; brilliance takes those abstracts down to specifics, and is longer.
 The third part of grandeur is amplification.
 The last section of grandeur comprises three parts: asperity, vehemence and florescence.
 Asperity for sharp criticism, vehemence for disdain and florescence to ameliorate strong feelings.
 The category of beauty is not subdivided.
-The next type of style is rapidity—quick short sentence, rapid replied, sudden turns of thought in antithesis.
+The next type of style is rapidity—quick short sentence, rapid replies, sudden turns of thought in antithesis.
 The fifth style is ethos which is subdivided into simplicity, sweetness, subtlety and modesty.
+Simplicity, sweetness and modesty are characterized by simple sentences and diction, differing mainly in terms of subject matter, i.e. with simplicity dealing with simple thoughts, sweetness dealing with mythology and descriptions of nature and modesty acting as a captatio benevolentiae.
+Subtlety is characterized by "striking words and turns of phrase", i.e. figures of speech which call attention to themselves and make specific points of argument stand out.
+In addition to these, Hermogenes adds the style of indignation, which is characterized by the orator expressing incredulity and indignation.
 The last style, gravity, is the correct balance of all six of these types of style.

+According to Hagedorn, the types of style described in On Types of Style are not unique to Hermogenes, but had already been described in some form by Dionysius of Halicarnassus.
+Hermogenes lists several authors exemplifying the ideas of style, with Demosthenes acting as the prime model of how to blend the types of style appropriately in a work of oratory.
+The very fact that the ideas of style echo the Classical Greek literary canon is in harmony with rhetorical practises during the Second Sophistic, where sophists relied on the imitation of Classical Greek literature to restage Classical Greek history, for instance in their declamations.
+Several of the types of style include literary, cultural and historical allusions (i.e. solemnity, brilliance, sweetness and indignation), thereby allowing orators to showcase their paideia or symbolic capital, which in turn allowed orators to demonstrate their affiliation with the ruling class.